 Early mornings and late afternoons are great because the sunlight is more orange; the angle of the light is also more from the side, especially at sunrise and sunset.
 But also in the hours right after sunrise and the hours just before sunset, the light is not as harsh as in midday.

 Having said that, though, one of my favorite shots from Burma was taken at around 11 am.
 This man was sleeping in his cart while his oxen were grazing.
 The shadows were harsh, but it worked because the content of the photo made for a good contrast.
 To get this shot, I had to close up aperture and used exposure compensation to get details in the sky and the immediate subjects in front of me.

 Light from a high sun.
 Copyright Aloha Lavina.

 This is arguably my favorite kind of light.
-Side light is light coming from the left or right of the subject.
+Side light is light coming from the side – that is the left or right of the subject.
 It was used by the masters of painting—Rembrandt used side light in his paintings to give the picture a three dimensional effect.
 When the light falls on one side of the subject, the other side is in shadow.
 The shadows are what give the picture a 3D look.

 The monk walking past old wooden doors shows how shadow and light can create the contours that make the subject look three-dimensional.